GChristensen/feedxcavator2/README.md

-;; define tasks that will fetch all feeds which name (specified in the "Feed title" ;; field at the task settings) contain one of the given strings (deftask fetch-daily-feeds ["autofetch"])
+;; define tasks that will fetch all feeds which name (specified in the "Feed title" ;; field at the task settings) contain one of the given strings ;; extractors of these fields should be defined with `defbackground` macro (deftask fetch-daily-feeds ["autofetch"])
 (schedule fetch-daily-feeds 13 00) ; GMT
 (schedule fetch-daily-feeds 18 00)